 EFA is committed to protect the right of unfettered freedom of expression.
 EFA is also committed to the right to individual privacy.
-These rights often intersect and the sharing of private sexual material without consent is one such circumstance.
+These rights often intersect and the non-consensual sharing of intimate sexual images is one such circumstance.

-While EFA is wary of and strongly reluctant to endorse limitations on the freedom of expression, the sharing of private sexual material without consent can involve very significant harm and distress to the persons depicted in that material, with no public benefit.
-As such, it is one context in which EFA is prepared to endorse some limitations on freedom of expression.
+While EFA is wary of and strongly reluctant to endorse limitations on the freedom of expression, the non-consensual sharing of intimate sexual images can involve very significant harm and distress to the persons depicted in that material, with no public benefit.
+As such, this is one context in which EFA is prepared to endorse some limitations on freedom of expression.
+Given the seriousness of the potential harm involved in this activity, criminal sanctions may be warranted, subject to clear definitions and with appropriate exceptions and defences.